Vardø witch trials (1621): Kirsti Sørensdatter

 After these confessions, Kirsti Sørensdatter was brought in for questioning.
 She was arrested on her arrival home by ship after her visit to Bergen.
 This supported what the other women had said: Kirsti did not go home with the rest of them after the Sabbath of 1620; she visited Bergen.
 Kirsti was married to the wealthy merchant Anders Johanssen and came from Helsingør in Denmark, where she was said to have learned sorcery from an old woman.
 Under torture, she confirmed everything and pointed out several women and also two men, one being the bailiff Bertel Hendrikssen.
 However, none of these others were arrested.

-Kirsti was sentenced to be burned alive at the stake on 28 April 1621, a couple of months after ten other women had been burnt for sorcery.
+Kirsti was sentenced to be burned alive at the stake on 28 April 1621, a couple of months before ten other women had been burnt for sorcery.
 She became the last victim of the great witch trial of 1621.

 Aftermath

 During the 17th century Finnmark had many witch trials.
 Northern Norway was a place with weak central security, where the local authorities had a great deal of power.
 These officials were not Norwegians, but often men from Scotland, Germany and Denmark, countries with a history of witch trials.
 They were influenced by the contemporary prejudice in Europe, where religious experts often claimed that "The evil came from North," from Nordkalotten, the home of the Sami people, who were not Christians and had a strong reputation for sorcery.

 These officials often believed in the teachings of the European clerics that "magic came with the Northern wind" down over Europe, and they had been placed there to correct the population according to Protestant orthodoxy.
-They painted the Sami as a people of magicians, and disapproved of Scandinavian women along the coast being alone at home for months when their husbands were out at sea fishing, suspecting them of committing adultery with demons.
+They painted the Sami as a people of magicians, and disapproved of Norwegian women along the coast being alone at home for months when their husbands were out at sea fishing, suspecting them of committing adultery with demons.
 About 150 people were executed for sorcery in Northern Norway between 1621 and 1663, before legal security and administration became better organized in 1666.
-Of these, all the men were Sami and most of the women were Norwegian.
+Of these, all the men were Sami and most of the women were Norwegians.